Regression-Games/RegressionDocs/docs/players/creating-bots/agent-builder.md

 #### Typescript

-Agent-Builder currently only supports Typescript.
+Agent Builder currently only supports Typescript.
 If you'd like to see support for other languages, let us know [here](https://regression-games.sleekplan.app/feedback).

 The below sample uses the [rg-bot library for Minecraft](TODO-REG-1026) to make the AI wander in a random direction.
 This is a good example of well-formatted output.